OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 }
 ```

 Keys should be handled by the `AndroidKeyStore` or the `SecretKey` class needs to be adjusted.
-For a better implementation of the `SecretKey` one can use the class below:
+For a better implementation of the `SecretKey` one can use the `ErasableSecretKey` class below.
+This class consists of two parts:
+- A wrapperclass, called `ErasableSecretKey` which takes care of building up the internal key, adding a clean method and a static convinience method.
+You can call the `getKey()` on a `ErasableSecretKey` to get the actual key.
+- An internal `InternalKey` class which implements `javax.crypto.SecretKey, Destroyable`, so you can actually destroy it and it will behave as a SecretKey from JCE.
+The destroyable implementation first sets nullbytes to the internal key and then it will put null as a reference to the byte[] representing the actual key.
+As you can see the `InternalKey` does not provide a copy of its internal byte[] representation, instead it gives the actual version.
+This will make sure that you will no longer have copies of the key in many parts of your application memory.

 ```java